pandeydeep9/ECNP/README.md

-# ENP Code
+# ECNP Code
-This is the repository for the Code of Evidential Neural Processes <br />
+This is the repository for the Code of Evidential Conditional Neural Processes <br />

 ## This code requires
 * Python3